yalavarthivk/DCSF/README.md

 # DCSF
-This is the source code for the paper ``DCSF: Deep Convolutional Set Functions for Asynchronous Time Series Classification`` submitted to KDD'22
+This is the source code for the paper ``DCSF: Deep Convolutional Set Functions for Asynchronous Time Series Classification``

 # Requirements
 python                    3.8.11